FormidableLabs/gui4comby/README.md

 - [x] Bug: Execing docker: Docker Container Error: Docker responded with status code 409: Conflict.
 The container name "/gui4comby-server" is already in use by container
 - [x] Bug: If no matches from comby, stdOut is empty resulting in JSON Parse error: Unexpected EOF on the frontend
 - [x] Bug: State is shared between playground tabs
+- [ ] Bug: Docs tab lose scroll position on tab changes (they revert to tab path which is usually top, or a section header)

 ## Todo Edge Cases
 ### Edge Case: comby/comby image not available locally, and not signed into docker